alten-linkoping/machine-vision/README.md

 ## Functional specification:

-This is a web application that visualizes object detections of cars.
+This is a web application that visualizes object detections of moving objects.

 ###  features

 * Create an application that can visualize/play sequences from the dataset and overlays

-* Train a network to identify cars in the dataset

-* Modify application to use network to identify cars in the sequences and display the object as an overlay on the sequence
+* Modify application to use network to identify moving objects in the sequences and display the object as an overlay on the sequence

-* Add more functionality, either by adding more features in the current network or by adding new networks
+* Add more functionality, either by adding more features in the current network or by adding a trained neural network.